 - If you are using another type of encryption engine (e.g., Sun JCE) encryption can be checked or unchecked.

-- After completing your entries, click Finish, then complete the remainder of the Policy Manager configuration (see Policy Manager Installation Guide 7.2 or Installing Policy Manager 8.x).
+- After completing your entries, click Finish, then complete the remainder of the Policy Manager configuration.
+Refer to the installation instructions for your version.

 - Restart the container as prompted by the configuration.

 - After the system has restarted, verify that the PKI keys are not stored in the Database.
 Policy Manager only stores the alias and encrypted password for external keystore entries.

 - You can also verify that the Policy Manager secret key is not being stored in the database.
 All the key and seed entries for the pmdomain user are null.

 Step 8: Assign Keys for Administrator Account